Universal Freezing Transitions of Dipole-Conserving Chains: Algorithm for efficiently mapping to the FES

-In this appendix, we present an algorithm for efficiently mapping from an initial state at any $d$ to its corresponding FES in the FES picture.
-This algorithm makes use of the following property: if we have either a single site with one or more particles, or else (for $k\geq4$) a collection of sites all of which contain at least one particle and which are separated by at most $k-4$ holes from each other, then if the particles on those sites are expanded to their corresponding local FES, that local FES will be a local blockage-free FES uniquely determined by the number and dipole moment of the particles.
-This result follows immediately from the 2-colour dynamics discussed in Section \ref{sec:BlockagesFES2colour} and the uniqueness result of Appendix \ref{appendix:uniqueFES}.
-The algorithm for expanding to an FES is then as follows. \begin{itemize} \item Divide the state into ``blockage-free groups'' of occupied sites separated by $k-4$ holes or fewer from each other (or in the case of $k=3$, simply individual occupied sites). \item For each blockage-free group, use the number of particles it contains as well as its local dipole moment to compute the leftmost and rightmost site it will occupy when expanded into a local FES. \item Merge any pair of blockage-free groups for which the corresponding local FESs are separated by $k-4$ sites or less (or for which the local FESs overlap, in the case of $k=3$), and compute the bounds of the new resulting local FES.
-Repeat this merging procedure until no further merging can occur. \item Use the particle number and dipole moment of each blockage-free group to determine the location of each of the particles in the corresponding local FES, and use these results to construct the FES of the entire system. \end{itemize}
+\begin{itemize} \item Divide the state into blockage-free groups. \item For each blockage-free group, use the number of particles it contains as well as its local dipole moment to compute the leftmost and rightmost sites it would occupy if, as described above, it were to be expanded to a PC string (or a PC string plus a stack of particles on the boundaries if the expanding particles overlap with them). \item Merge any pair of blockage-free groups for which the corresponding PC strings are separated by $k-4$ sites or less, and compute the bounds of the new resulting PC string.
+Repeat this merging procedure until no further merging can occur. \item Use the particle number and dipole moment of each final blockage-free group to uniquely determine the location of each of the particles in the corresponding PC string, and use these results to construct the FES of the entire system. \end{itemize}

-We next present how to calculate the leftmost and rightmost sites of the local FES corresponding to a blockage-free group, as well as the positions of the particles in the local FES.
-Since the local FES is ergodic, it will have at most one pair of particles separated by $k-2$ holes and all others separated by $k-3$ holes up to a possible pile-up at the boundary.
-We begin by considering the case where there is no overlap in the local FES with the boundary.
-Say that the blockage-free group has $n$ particles and a dipole moment $p$.
-Let $i_1$ denote the leftmost site of the local FES and $i_f$ denote the rightmost.
-Furthermore, let $j\in\{1,\dots,n\}$ denote the index of the particle to the left of which there is a spacing of $k-2$ holes (so if there are $k-2$ holes between the first and second particles, $j=1$).
+We next show how to calculate the leftmost and rightmost sites of the PC string corresponding to a blockage-free group, as well as the positions of the particles in the PC string.
+By definition, the PC string will have at most one pair of particles separated by $k-2$ holes and all others separated by $k-3$ holes.
+Say that the blockage-free group has $n$ particles and a dipole moment $p$, and the particles do not overlap with the boundaries during their expansion.
+Let $i_1$ denote the leftmost site of the PC string and let $i_f$ denote the rightmost.
+Furthermore, let $j\in\{1,\dots,n\}$ denote the index of the particle to the right of which there is a spacing of $k-2$ holes (so if there are $k-2$ holes between the first and second particles, $j=1$).
 If there are no spacings of $k-2$ holes, then $j=n$.
 In this case, the local dipole moment equals